Nonlocal problem for multi-parametric integral-differential equation: Introduction

-The following studies \cite{Psh20}, \cite{AF22}, \cite{T24} have explored nonlocal problems for fractional-order telegraph equations.
+In \cite{HAGM20}, a novel trivariate Mittag-Leffler function was introduced, and its complex integral representation, Laplace transform relations, and fractional derivative properties were systematically investigated, along with its applications to the solution of multi-term fractional differential equations.
+The work in \cite{AHFM21} presents a new class of Mittag-Leffler functions defined through triple series, together with the development of associated fractional calculus operators, culminating in fully closed-form solutions.
+In \cite{HY24}, four new trivariate Mittag-Leffler-type functions $\overline{F}_{A}^{(3)}$, $\overline{F}_{B}^{(3)}$, $\overline{F}_{C}^{(3)}$, and $\overline{F}_{D}^{(3)}$ were introduced and thoroughly examined; these functions constitute natural generalizations of the classical Lauricella hypergeometric functions to three variables, and their fundamental properties, integral representations, and relevance to fractional differential equations were established in detail.
+Similarly, several further classes of trivariate Mittag-Leffler-type functions were introduced and investigated in \cite{KTU25}, \cite{KKh26}, \cite{RT25}.

+Regarding boundary and nonlocal problems for fractional generalization of hyperbolic equations, a growing body of literature has emerged in recent years.
 R.A.
+Pshibikhova~\cite{Psh20} studied a nonlocal boundary value problem for a generalized hyperbolic equation with Caputo fractional derivatives in a bounded rectangular domain of the plane with two independent variables.
+The equation under consideration has the form

+subject to nonlocal boundary conditions prescribed as partial integral expressions of the unknown solution with respect to each variable:

-Pshibikhova \cite{Psh20}, in a nonlocal boundary value problem for a generalized telegraph equation with fractional derivatives was studied, where the solution was represented in terms of Wright-type functions and reduced to a system of Volterra integral equations, proving existence and uniqueness of the solution.
-In \cite{AF22}, R.R.
-Ashurov and Yu.E.
-Fayziyev targeted initial boundary value problems with time-nonlocal conditions for a subdiffusion equation involving Riemann-Liouville time-fractional derivatives, and proved the existence and uniqueness of the solution, and explored inverse problems for determining the right-hand side and a function in the time-nonlocal condition, using the Fourier's method, with potential extensions to more general elliptic operators.
-The work of Kh.
-Turdiev \cite{T24}, investigates two nonlocal boundary value problems for a system of coupled telegraph equations defined in a mixed pentagonal domain, derives the corresponding second-kind Volterra integral equation, and proves the uniqueness of its solution using a general theory of integral equation.
+where $M(x,y)$ and $K(x,y)$ are given continuous kernels.
+Employing a previously obtained representation of the solution to the Goursat problem for this equation in terms of Wright-type functions, the problem was reduced to a system of linear second-kind Volterra integral equations with respect to the traces of the unknown solution on a part of the domain boundary.
+As a result, the existence and uniqueness of the solution were established, and its representation was found in terms of the solutions to the obtained system of integral equations.
+In \cite{Psh_17}, \cite{Psh_16}, similar problems for equation \eqref{eq:Psh} were also investigated under mixed boundary-integral conditions.
+Kh.N.
+Turdiev \cite{T24} investigated two nonlocal boundary value problems for a system of coupled hyperbolic equations in a mixed pentagonal domain, deriving associated second-kind Volterra integral equations and proving solution uniqueness via the general theory of integral equations.
+Further contributions to this direction appear in \cite{AS26}, \cite{M17}.